10up/babel-preset-default/README.md

 #### options.modules
 It's the `@babel/preset-env` [modules](https://babeljs.io/docs/en/babel-preset-env#modules) setting.
 Default's to `auto` which will detect whether the "caller" (e.g webpack) has ES6 modules support and if so, will disable module transpilation (this is the desired behavior for tree-shaking for example);

-#### options.react
-When enabled will load `@babel/preset-react` adding support for transpilling react code.

-*Note*: when settings this option to true, make sure to set `wordpress` to false.

 #### options.wordpress
-When enabled will load `@wordpress/babel-preset-default` instead of `@babel/preset-react`.
+When enabled will load `@wordpress/babel-preset-default`.
+Required when building WordPress Gutenberg blocks.

-When building WordPress Gutenberg blocks, you will need to set this option to `true` and `react` to `false`.

 #### options.debug
 Enables debug messages.
 Usefull to review which presets and plugins babel is using.

 #### options.removePropTypes